Conserving mass, momentum, and energy for the Benjamin-Bona-Mahony, Korteweg-de Vries, and nonlinear Schr\"odinger

 \subsection{Full discretizations}

-From the large body of literature on structure-preserving methods for the BBM, KdV, and NLS equations, we are only aware of two (rather recent) papers developing fully-discrete methods conserving mass, momentum, and energy for one of these equations: Zheng and Xu \cite{zheng2024invariants} use a fully implicit LDG method with Lagrange multipliers and a spectral deferred correction approach for the KdV equation, and Akrivis et al.\ \cite{akrivis2025high} use a fully-implicit space-time finite element method with Lagrange multipliers for the NLS equation.
+From the large body of literature on structure-preserving methods for the BBM, KdV, and NLS equations, we are only aware of three (rather recent) papers developing fully-discrete methods conserving mass, momentum, and energy for one of these equations: Zheng and Xu \cite{zheng2024invariants} use a fully implicit LDG method with Lagrange multipliers and a spectral deferred correction approach for the KdV equation, and Akrivis et al.\ \cite{akrivis2025high} use a fully-implicit space-time finite element method with Lagrange multipliers for the NLS equation.
+After the preprint of this manuscript was published on arxiv.org, the paper \cite{shi2026class} presenting a fully-discrete method conserving mass, momentum, and energy for the KdV equation using Fourier Galerkin in space and the projection method based on discrete gradients of \cite{dahlby2011preserving} in time applied to exponential integrators was published.
 In contrast to these methods, our schemes are less implicit and more flexible in terms of the choice of the temporal discretization.
 Instead of designing a conservative spatial scheme, for one-dimensional problems with smooth enough solutions one can simply use a highly resolved Fourier collocation method that is essentially exact (up to machine precision).
-Alvarez et al.\ \cite{alvarez2010multi} combined this with projection methods in time applied to an SDIRK method to conserve mass, momentum, and energy for the KdV equation.
+Alvarez et al.\ \cite{alvarez2010multi} combined this with projection methods in time applied to a singly-diagonally-implicit Runge-Kutta (SDIRK) method to conserve mass, momentum, and energy for the KdV equation.

 We cannot provide a complete overview of all papers on structure-preserving methods for the BBM, KdV, and NLS equations here.
 However, we will briefly summarize some related literature and apologize for any omissions.